Do Vacuum Seal Storage Bags Ruin Clothes?

 It may seem counter-intuitive, but vacuum seal bags aren’t a good fit for big puffy items, like ski jackets or sleeping bags, even if they’re made of fibres that won’t break down under pressure.
 That’s because the air that’s caught between these fibres during the manufacturing process is necessary for all that stuff inside to get its fluff.
 It may surprise you how long it takes for the airy puffiness to return to items like that, if at all.

 It’s worth considering vacuum seal storage bags as a solid choice for shorter periods of storage, however, even if some of those items are made of wool or silk.
 A good wash-and-dry afterward ought to release any wrinkles in most cases like these, just remember to unpack them and get that taken care of sooner than later to avoid any risk of damage!

-When you do choose vacuum storage bags, you’re better off choosing them to store a lot of clothing rather than those single, big pieces of clothing.
+When you do choose vacuum storage bags for clothes, you’re better off choosing them to store a lot of clothing rather than those single, big pieces of clothing.
 And, they’re usually only worth all the trouble when you’re looking to take up as little space as possible due to moving or needing long term storage.

 In any case, the basic steps behind packing items for storage in a vacuum-sealed bag are all the same:

 - Step 1: Sort all the items you want to store together

 - Step 2: Look over each item for necessary repairs and tend to them

 - Step 3: Remove stains, thoroughly wash and fully dry according to each item’s care instructions

 - Step 4: Fold or roll each item neatly; avoid stretching or twisting anything out of shape